linrunner/tlp-doc/faq/battery.rst

 ---------------------------------------------------------------
-ThinkPad battery balancing i.e. selecting the active battery for models with more than one battery is not possible because the Lenovo firmware offers no way to do this, neither manual nor automatic.
+ThinkPad battery balancing i.e. selecting the active battery for models with more than one battery is not possible because the Lenovo EC firmware offers no way to do this, neither manual nor automatic.

 .. _faq-discharging-misconception: